Click on a name for further information and contact details. The root of the email addresses is "@nottingham.ac.uk"

 Frazer specialises in the theory of the formation of structure in the Universe.
 In particular he models the evolution of clusters of galaxies using some of the worlds largest parallel supercomputers.
 He also has interests in X-ray emission from clusters and the feedback of energy due to supernovae explosions.

-Ulrike's research explores pathways and timescales needed to reconstruct the buildup of the galaxy population we see today.
-She is particularly interested in identifying the physical processes responsible for the evolution of galaxy disks and bulges with cosmic time, and how their evolution relates to their mass, star formation rate, and chemical composition.
-She concentrates her research on the evolution of galaxies in clusters to investigate the importance of cluster-specific phenomena in comparison to internal processes.
-Her work uses high-quality observational data, and increasingly makes use of super-computers to find solutions for exploiting future extra-large surveys.
+Ulrike's research explores pathways and timescales needed to reconstruct the buildup of matter in the Universe.
+She is interested in identifying the physical processes responsible for the evolution of galaxies with cosmic time and environment, and how their evolution relates to their mass, star formation rate, and chemical composition.
+As part of the WEAVE, Euclid and CLASH collaborations, her work uses high-quality observational data which she connects to hydrodynamical simulations to fully connect and predict performances of future observations, and increasingly makes use of super-computers and (deep) machine learning to find solutions for exploiting future extra-large surveys.

 Having obtained an additional degree in fine arts, she is also actively working on the inter- and transdisciplinary approach of combining art and science as a means to investigate new ways of answering common questions.